 On any weekday morning, kids walk, run or roll into Easterseals childcare centers across the country, by foot, crutch or wheelchair.
 Some may be looking down because they’re shy or, maybe, live with Autism Spectrum Disorder.
 But not all the kids have disabilities.

 Kids with and without disabilities attend daycare and preschool programs, enjoying activities from finger painting to story time.
 One of the most wonderful experiences they all share is that of meeting new friends.

 Unfortunately, most childcare centers aren’t equipped to support children with disabilities.

 Tina and Dirk Vaught experienced that.
 Their youngest son Walker was born in 2012 with Dandy-Walker Syndrome (the name is a coincidence), which can cause physical, intellectual and developmental delays.
 They needed childcare, like many parents, because they both work.

 Not long after placing him in a home-based childcare, however, the caregivers said they couldn’t handle Walker’s physical and developmental challenges, even though Walker has always worked hard to overcome them himself.

 “I remember bringing him home from the hospital and he couldn’t even ‘coo’ like most babies,” Tina says.
 “He tried so hard to coo, that his eyes would water because he was trying so hard to get that sound out.”

-Tina admits that Walker’s needs were a lot to handle for anyone, even her.
+Tina admits that tending to Walker’s needs were challenging.
 She and Dirk also have two older sons: Jackson (age 10) and Henry (age 7), who has Autism Spectrum Disorder.

 While there were no hard feelings, the Vaughts were in a jam.
 At the time, the Indiana residents needed care and therapy for Walker.